Download the free desktop Nixie Clock v2.1 application for Windows PC here.

 Click "C" to reset the timer and clear the display.

-While running, the hundredths digit is not readable, but will be readable while the display is paused or held.
-Maximum time limit 24 hours.
+While running, the hundredths digit is not readable, but will be readable when the display is paused or held.

-Please note that the links provided below were accurate in 2011, but have not been checked since.
+Please note that the links provided below were accurate in November 2016, but have not been checked since.

 Nixie tubes were the numeric display technology of choice in the 1960's and early 1970's.